 As well as his criminal practice, James accepts instructions in regulatory and professional disciplinary matters.
 He has prosecuted on behalf of the General Osteopathic Council, and appeared as a defence representative before the Nursing & Midwifery Council.
 He has been seconded to the Bank of England to assist in successful enforcement proceedings against a Category 1 bank.

 Before coming to the Bar, James qualified as a Chartered Accountant at a Big 4 firm, specialising in external financial audit of large listed companies.
-He also spent some years working as a group financial accountant at a leading healthcare group, ensuring regulatory compliance with IFRSs and the Companies Acts and working on a major restructuring programme.
+He also spent some years working as a senior group financial accountant at a leading healthcare group, ensuring regulatory compliance and working on a major restructuring programme.

 2018: Bar Professional Training Course, BPP University